scssyworks/rollup-boilerplate/README.md

 # Contribution

 Rollup boilerplate does not have any major releases yet.
-We need your contribution to make it better.
+I need your contribution to make it better.
 Please contact me if you wish to become a contributor.